citynetwork/docs/docs/reference/features/compliant.md

 | IPv6                 | :material-timer-sand: | :material-close: | :material-close: |
 | VPN (IPsec with PSK) | :material-check: | :material-check: | :material-close: |

-In Sto-Com, Quality of Service in Neutron is configured for tenant networks, router gateways, and floating IPs:
+In {{api_region}}, Quality of Service in Neutron is configured for tenant networks, router gateways, and floating IPs:

 | Port type                   | Bandwidth limit |
 | --------------------------- | --------------- |